Scoutski/scoutski.github.io/_posts/2025-11-03-boss-design.md

 ### Spawning additional enemies

 ![Desktop View](/assets/img/week-1/coneflies.png){: width="790" }
+_The Raging Conchflies from Hollow Knight: Silksong._

 There's a lot of value in creating additional challenges to cause the player to split their focus where they have to rely on multitasking between watching the boss, reacting to it's moves while also completing a secondary objective.
 This was a pattern applied consistently across Hollow Knight: Silksong.
 However, there are a few things that can make a big difference between a good challenge and frustration.

 The first kind van be seen with the Raging Conchflies boss.
 During the fight, the boss spawns small coneflies that essentially perform the same attack as the bosses, they find a fixed position on one side of the screen and then one after each other, will fly towards the player in a predictable manner, followed immediately by the bosses themselves.
 This results in a pattern where the player can recognise and consistently react to what is coming at them, rather than having to deal with the chaos of individual entities acting independently.

 ![Desktop View](/assets/img/week-1/beastfly.png){: width="400" }
+_Savage Beastfly from Hollow Knight: Silksong._

 The other kind can be seen with the Savage Beastfly fight.
 This fight is viewed incredibly harshly from the playerbase (There is literally a [subreddit dedicated to hating this bossfight](https://www.reddit.com/r/fucksavagebeastfly/) which as of writing has 42000 weekly visitors).
 Rather than predictable enemies, the additional enemies spawn as part of the bosses move rotation and then act independently of the boss.
 This approach leads to frustration and taking away agency from the player who can't accurately predict and prepare for what's ahead of them.
 The unpredictability of different enemies performing moves independent of each other can lead to many unwinnable/undodgeable situations.
 Although, this example wasn't a popular fight, I do think there is room for this kind of design, as long as the player can feel agency during the fight and that their own skill expression is responsible for their victory as opposed to luck and timing.